Fed officials see more QE cuts, changes to low-rate vow

 A recent run of soft economic data since the meeting, much of it attributed to bad weather, appears to have done little to change that view, at least among Fed officials speaking Wednesday.

 "I think a lot of this (softness) will come back out as we get into better weather patterns," St. Louis Fed President James Bullard told journalists after a speech at the Exchequer Club in Washington.

-John Williams, president of the San Francisco Fed, said on CNBC TV that the economy is on a "really solid footing" and noted that it would take more than some "relatively weak" reports on the labor market to stop the U.S. central bank from its plan to keep trimming a bond buying program.
+John Williams, president of the San Francisco Fed, said in New York that the economy has shifted to a "healthy, stronger path" and noted there is a "high hurdle" to stop the U.S. central bank from its plan to keep cutting its bond purchases.

 Similarly, Dennis Lockhart, president of the Federal Reserve Bank of Atlanta, said the central bank will likely end its bond-buying program by the fourth quarter "as long as the outlook remains solid and does not deviate dramatically from the path we believe it's on."

 None of the three vote on the Fed's policy-setting panel this year, but all three participate in regular policy discussions.

 PATH TO WIND DOWN

 As it stands, the Fed under its new Chair Janet Yellen aims to wind down and halt the bond buying later this year.
 She will run her first policy-setting meeting March 18-19.